UNO-Robotics/motion/README.md

 ### Previous examples

-This library has been used by UNO Robotics for many years and previous users have published their code:
+This library has been used by UNO Robotics for many years.
+Here we compile code from previous years' competitions:

 [Yamaraz](https://github.com/nrayamajhee/Yamaraz).

+2019:
 [TheUglyDuckling](https://github.com/RishavRajendra/TheUglyDuckling).